timofeysie/flabellifolia/README.md

 The project is built on Angular 6 and Ionic 4 integrated with [Three.js](https://threejs.org/),an animated 3D graphics using WebGL, and [GreenSock](https://greensock.com/) which is a high-performance, professional-grade animation library.

 The blang solution to installing and using [Three.js with Angular](https://stackoverflow.com/questions/40273300/angular-cli-threejs) created the spinning cube demo.
+This shows how to set up Three.js using the cube demo from the three.js.org website example page with Angular instead of vanilla JavaScript.

-The GreenSock demo was created [Matteo - Frag - Crosta](https://medium.com/@mr.frag85/using-gsap-with-angular-6-project-it-works-on-prod-too-9ac036f21487).
+The GreenSock demo was created from the [Matteo - Frag - Crosta](https://medium.com/@mr.frag85/using-gsap-with-angular-6-project-it-works-on-prod-too-9ac036f21487).

+See the respective sections below to solve the issues that came up during the basic setup of Three.js and GreenSock.

-Trying to implement the [paranoid birds](https://codepen.io/Yakudoo/pen/LVyJXw) demo.
-It's now on its own branch.
+Tried to implement the [paranoid birds](https://codepen.io/Yakudoo/pen/LVyJXw) demo failed.
+It's now on its own branch now.
+Currently following [this tutorial](https://tympanus.net/codrops/2016/04/26/the-aviator-animating-basic-3d-scene-threejs/) by [Karim Maaloul](https://codepen.io/Yakudoo/).
+This should provide the solutions to the issues that came up trying to implement something more ambitious like the paranoid birds.

 #